Deformations of representations of fundamental groups of complex varieties: Application to the deformation theory of representations of fundamental groups

 \item If $X\subset\overline{X}$ (with $\overline{X}$ compact Kähler) and $\rho$ is the monodromy of a polarized VHS over $X$ extendable to $\overline{X}$, then $H^1(L)$ has again weights $1,2$ and $H^2(L)$ has weights $2,3,4$.
 Thus we recover the same result as with finite images except that in this case we also have a non-zero part $\mathfrak{g}/\epsilon(H^0(L))$.

-\item If $X$ is a curve and $\rho$ comes from a polarized VHS, then the lowest possible weight of $H^1(L)$ is $1$ and the lowest possible weight of $H^2(L)$ is again $2$.
+\item If $X$ is a curve and $\rho$ comes from a polarizable VHS with unipotent monodromy, then the lowest possible weight of $H^1(L)$ is $1$ and the lowest possible weight of $H^2(L)$ is again $2$.
 The higher weights are not so easy to describe, depending on the behavior of the VHS near the singularities, and are not bounded without further hypothesis on the monodromy.
 This is however enough to conclude that there is a finite weighted-homogeneous presentation for $\Ohat_\rho$.

-\item In the most general case of $X\subset \overline{X}$ (with $\overline{X}$ compact Kähler) and $\rho$ coming from a pure polarizable VHS over $X$ then again we know that $H^1(L)$ has lowest possible weight $1$ and we conclude as for curves, and again we cannot bound the weights in this generality. \end{enumerate}
+\item In the most general case of $X\subset \overline{X}$ (with $\overline{X}$ compact Kähler) and $\rho$ coming from a pure polarizable VHS over $X$ with unipontent monodromy then again we know that $H^1(L)$ has lowest possible weight~$1$ and we conclude as for curves, and again we cannot bound the weights in this generality. \end{enumerate}

-If $\mathbb{V}$ is mixed then a priori we cannot ensure that $H^1(L)$ has weights greater or equal to zero without further hypothesis, and we cannot prove this way that there are only finitely many equations, but our methods still allows us to write down weighted-homogenous equations for $\Ohat_\rho$.
+If $\mathbb{V}$ is mixed then a priori we cannot ensure that $H^1(L)$ has weights greater or equal to zero without further hypotheses, and we cannot prove this way that there are only finitely many equations, but our method still allows us to write down weighted-homogeneous equations for $\Ohat_\rho$.